Player's Secrets of Baruk-Azhik

 Player's Secrets of Baruk-Azhik is an accessory for the 2nd edition of the Advanced Dungeons & Dragons fantasy role-playing game, published in 1996.

 Contents

-Player's Secrets of Baruk-Azhik is a supplement for the Birthright campaign setting, which focuses on the dwarven domain of Baruk-Azhik, found within the Iron Peaks.
-The player character is a newly appointed Overthane, and privy to riches in the form of minerals, gemstones, and Moraskorr ore.
-Lying within the shadow of the Gorgon presents a constant threat to the dwarven race, as does the awnshegh known as the Chimaera settled in the Promontory province of the domain, and the rumor of another creature trapped within a north-western province.
-Also, the expanding orog hordes under the dwarven settlements provide a prominent danger, an army the dwarves cannot defeat.
-The book presents a comprehensive depiction of the dwarven race and its struggle to survive, and details every aspect of dwarven life, from a brief history of the race to their culture and guilds.
+Player's Secrets of Baruk-Azhik is a supplement for the Birthright campaign setting, which focuses on the dwarven domain of Baruk-Azhik, located in the Iron Peaks.
+The player character is an Overthane who has just been appointed, and now has access to the valuable minerals, gemstones, and Moraskorr ore of the dwarves.
+The dwarves here are under a constant threat from both of the nearby awnshegh known as the Gorgon and the Chimaera, and another creature rumored to be trapped in a north-western province.
+A horde of orogs continues to expand beneath the settlements of the dwarves and are an overwhelming army too great for the dwarves to fight alone.
+The book describes all parts of dwarven life, and includes a brief history of the dwarves as well as their culture and guilds.